The #1 programming site for children

 You will need:

-These three parts can be on the same computer or different ones, and will interact as depicted in the diagram on the left; the minetest client connects to a minetest server which contains a virtual world.
+These three parts can be on the same computer or different ones, and will interact as depicted in the diagram on the left; the Luanti client connects to a Luanti server which contains a virtual world.
 This virtual world has AdaBot entities inside which listen to an AdaBots program which you write using a code editor such as NeoVim, VSCode, or AdabotsEditor, and compile using Alire.

-Install our version of minetest hosted on github here, following the instructions in the readme to compile from source on your system.
-If you are running the client and server on one machine, this will also serve as your client.
-If not, you may need further instructions on server setup from the minetest wiki.
+Install Luanti (formerly Minetest), following the instructions for your operating system.
+If you are running the client and server on one machine, you are all set.
+If you want to run a separate server, you may need further instructions on server setup from the Luanti wiki.

 An Alire library